 • rangatahi is likely to abscond or be violent, and

-Custody of child or young person pending hearing — section 238(1)(e) and (f) of Oranga Tamariki Act 1989
+Custody of child or young person pending hearing — section 238(1)(e) and (f) of the Oranga Tamariki Act 1989

 Under section 241(2), the Youth Court must review this order at least once every 24 hours unless clearly impracticable.
 Rangatahi will be recalled to court so the judge can review the order.